Xenowa/ballerina-scan-tool/sonar-ballerina-plugin/README.md

 Steps will be added soon...

-## SonarQube plugin integration steps
+## SonarQube analyzer integration steps

-1. Run the gradle command to build a jar of the plugin
+1. Run the gradle command to build a jar of the analyzer

 - With tests